danielsobrado/spring-cloud-kafka-microservices/README.md

 ```

 For the purpose of this example, we will create a demo database and some initial data on an init SQL file that will be triggered on the Docker entrypoint file.

+## Use MongoDB

+MongoDB was chosen because it is a distributed database that is fast.
+For high availability, MongoDB automatically maintains replica sets,

+There are already integrated reactive drivers for Spring WebFlux and Spring Boot.

 ## Testing